danielsaidi/website_danielsaidi/collections/_posts/2012/2012-11-13-oredev-2012-day-3-summary.md

 ## Jonas Birgersson – Tailwind/Headwind in the pursuit of the Fibre to All

 Jonas was one of the Swedish IT Boom's golden boys in the late 90s.
 I missed his talk, but will definitely watch it.
-He is not afraid to go his own way, which is a fitting characteristic for this year's rebel theme.
+He's not afraid to go his own way, which is a fitting characteristic for this year's rebel theme.